Please contact us if you have any questions or comments or want some encouragement.

 2. Forgive My Sins.

 It is obvious the next step after petition #1.
 I’m wasting my time praying if I’m unwilling to confess a part of the process (Psalm 66:18).
 Once I‘ve sought and received His forgiveness (1 John 1:9), I’m on praying ground, washed and cleansed, ready to proceed.

 3. Fill Me With Your Spirit.

 When renowned preacher/evangelist D.L.
 Moody was asked why he always sought a filling of the Spirit, he responded, “Because I leak.”
 I was baptized with the Spirit when saved, a reality that never needs to be repeated.
 Like Moody, I leak.
 I need to be continually filled (Ephesians 5:18), especially for times of service and ministry.

-Ministry can suck the life right out of us, creating a state of despondency and weariness (Isaiah 40:30).
+Ministry can suck the life right out of us, creating a state of despair and weariness (Isaiah 40:30).
 Like David, I ask God to “Restore to me the joy of your salvation” (Psalm 51:12).
 Also, I include myself in God’s promise to His people through the prophet Ezekiel: “I will remove from you your heart of stone and give you a heart of flesh (36:26).

 5. Grant Me Wisdom.

 I have plenty of information at my disposal.
-What I need is wisdom – Godly wisdom – the kind that comes from above.
-We live in an age in which information abounds, and wisdom seems nearly extinct.
+I need wisdom – Godly wisdom – the kind that comes from above.
+We live in an age where information abounds, and wisdom seems nearly extinct.
 Thankfully, He’s happy to share it with us, “generously to all without finding fault,” if only we will ask (James 1:5).